nextflow-io/nf-validation/docs/nextflow_schema/nextflow_schema_specification.md

 * --input (samples.yml): File name must end in '.csv' cannot contain spaces
 ```

+### `deprecated`

+!!! example "Extended key"

+A boolean JSON flag that instructs anything using the schema that this parameter/field is deprecated and should not be used.
+This can be useful to generate messages telling the user that a parameter has changed between versions.

+JSON schema states that this is an informative key only, but in `nf-validation` this will cause a validation error if the parameter/field is used.

+!!! tip

+    Using the [`errorMessage`](#errormessage) keyword can be useful to provide more information about the deprecation and what to use instead.

 ### `enum`

 An array of enumerated values: the parameter must match one of these values exactly to pass validation.